 After running dependency analysis, view the required products for the whole project listed in the right pane.

 To find which file is introducing a product dependency, hover over the product name and click Find Usages.

 The graph updates to show only the files using the selected product.

-To return to the full project view, clear the filter in the
+To return to the full project view, click the arrow to undo the

 To view required products of selected files, select some files by clicking the graph or a legend.